xmos/lib_lcd/lib_lcd/doc/rst/lcd.rst

 Frames per second = Pixel clock rate / ((Thpw + Thfp + Thbp + Thd) * (Tvpw + Tvfp + Tvbp + Tvd))

-The easiest was to do this is to substitute the knowns: Tvd(screen height), Thd(screen width) and frames per second (extenal source).
+The easiest way to do this is to substitute the knowns: Tvd(screen height), Thd(screen width) and frames per second (external source).
 Next choose a clock divider that will allow the portch timings to be within specification as given by the LCDs datasheet.
 Finally pick the porch timings to match the frame rate as exactly as possible to the external source.